Reflection on Luke 4:16-21 ~

-Jesus Unrolls the Book in the Synagogue by James Tissot (full resolution) and for more detail the Brooklyn Museum website.
+Jesus Unrolls the Book in the Synagogue by James Tissot (full resolution image of painting).

-Luke 4:16-21 – Scripture (NRSV Bible)
+Luke 4:16-21 – Scripture*

 The Rejection of Jesus at Nazareth